-What about the rest stops?
-There are two rest stops for the 40K: Mile 8 and mile 18.
-Two rest stops for the 60K: Mile 8 and mile 26.
-Four rest stops for the 100K: Mile 8, mile 30 (closes at noon), mile 42 (closes at 1:30PM), and mile 53 (closes at 3:00PM).
+There are two rest stops for the 50K: Mile 8 and mile 26.
+Five rest stops for the 100K: Mile 8, mile 30 (closes at noon), mile 42 (closes at 1:30PM), and mile 53 (closes at 3:00PM).
 Rest stops are well stocked with PBJ sandwiches, bananas, oranges, cookies, various bars, gu brew, gu energy gels, and water.